Last updated on March 14th, 2026 at 04:32 pm

 For us, returning to Sanibel, even if not at 100%, has a nostalgic appeal.
 We love the place and want to support the hotels and restaurants.

-I’ve read many comments online from Sanibel visitors in the last year and the majority talked about having a good time and being glad they visited.
+I’ve read many comments online from Sanibel visitors in the last couple years and the majority talked about having a good time and being glad they visited.
 Yes, some of the Sanibel charm was washed away with the storm.
 The well-loved inn that was pink may be painted beige; the Dairy Queen is gone.
 Most people’s comments, however, seemed in line with the chamber of commerce’s slogan: “Not perfect, but still paradise.”

-The lasting magic of Sanibel
+The lasting magic

 It was the happiest scene – pure delight, the sort I’d always found on Sanibel Island.